 Daisy chain at the bottom

 Connect barrels with hoses as close to the bottom of the barrels as possible.
-This will ensure that FarmBot can access the water from all of the barrels.
+This will ensure that FarmBot can access the majority of the water from all of the barrels.

 If you connect the barrels with a hose up near the top, then water will become trapped inside the additional barrels and not be available to FarmBot.